 Step 1: Configuring Permalinks

-Default WordPress post web addresses aren’t really search engine friendly.
-In order to make the best use of post categories, you will need to modify the way WordPress displays your URLs.
+Default WordPress post web addresses aren’t search engine friendly.
+In order to make the best use of categories, you will need to modify the way WordPress displays your URLs.

-Permalinks let you display SEO-friendly URLs, so instead of having a post link that looks like this:
+Permalinks allow your WordPress site to display SEO-friendly URLs, so instead of having a web address that looks like this:

-If you have not yet configured your permalinks, then we recommend doing so now before configuring your post categories.
+If you have not configured your permalinks yet, then we recommend doing so now before configuring your categories.

-Maintaining your site’s content organized is important, as this will not only make it easier for your visitors to find the information they’re looking for, but can also help to significantly boost your site’s optimization for improved SEO.
+Keeping content organized is very important, as this will not only make it easier for your visitors to find the information they’re searching for, but can also help to significantly boost your site’s optimization for improved SEO.

-We recommend, therefore, first planning what kind of broad “topics” you will write about and publish on your site.
-These can be topics related to your specific niche, your products or services, and even your industry.
+The first step, then, is to carefully work out what kind of broad “topics” you will be writing about and publishing on your website.
+These can be topics related to your specific niche, your products or services, or your industry.

-We have written a detailed tutorial about planning a website here: A Practical Guide To Web Site Planning For Business Owners
+We have created a detailed tutorial on website planning here: How To Plan Your Business Web Site: A Money-Saving Guide For Non-Technical Business Owners

-When creating your list of topics, remember to include areas of your business that you believe your visitors, prospects, and clients should be better educated or informed about.
-This is very important in terms of establishing your web site as an online authority that visitors will want to come back again to learn from and/or refer to others.
+When creating a list of topics, remember to include areas of your business that you believe your visitors, prospects, and clients need to be better educated or informed about.
+This is important in terms of establishing your website as an online authority that visitors will want to subscribe to (if you offer a newsletter or ongoing training, tips, etc.) and/or refer other people to.

-Let’s say, for example, that you want to start a website to promote your marriage celebrant business.
-After a little brainstorming, some of the broad topics (i.e. categories) you may expect to see on an authoritative wedding celebrant’s site could include the following:
+For example, let’s say that you want to start a website or blog to promote your marriage celebrant business.
+After a little brainstorming, some of the broad topics (i.e. categories) you may expect to see on an authoritative wedding celebrant’s site could include: